Alana Chang

 Career aspirations

-I'd love to give back to the next generation of scientists by becoming a Principal Investigator (PI) and opening my own lab.
+I'd love to give back to the next generation of scientists by becoming a Principal Investigator (PI) and running my own lab.
 I've been trained by such incredible PIs so far that I feel that I could become a great teacher like them.
 I really enjoy training high school students or rotating graduate students in my lab and being able to watch them get excited about the science that I work on!

 Advice for anyone considering graduate school

 I think it's incredibly important to always take the role of an information sponge!
 From undergraduate to graduate research, there has never been a moment that I regretted listening and learning from my peers and mentors about lab techniques or life advice.
-In addition to this, always thinking 2-3 steps ahead of an experimental outcome is so important i.e. what is the context of the data I'm observing?
+In addition to this, always thinking two or three steps ahead of an experimental outcome is so important, i.e. what is the context of the data I'm observing?
 What does this mean for my project?
-Finally, there's a quote by Aristotle where he says, "The more you know, the more you realize you don't know".
+Finally, there's a quote by Aristotle where he says, "The more you know, the more you realize you don't know."
 I feel like my time in the lab has really been influenced by this statement.
 The closer I feel that I am understanding how a system works, the more I recognize what is yet to be uncovered by myself or another researcher in the future.
 I love that my work will ultimately contribute to the legacy of the field I work in.

 Accomplishments during graduate career